-When the Board determines, in its sole discretion, not to forego cash compensation under the Company's Director Compensation Policy, the Company may pay each of its non-employee directors a cash retainer for service on the Board and for service on each committee on which the director is a member.
+The Company pays each of its non-employee directors a cash retainer for service on the Board.
 The chairman of the Board and of each committee receives an additional retainer for such service.
-These retainers are payable in 12 monthly installments on the first day of each month, provided that no payment will be made to any director who is no longer serving as a non-employee member of the Board on the relevant payment date.
-The retainers paid to non-employee directors for service on the Board and for service on each committee of the Board on which the director is a member are as follows:
+These retainers are payable in quarterly installments on the 15th day of the second month of each calendar quarter, provided that no payment will be made to any director who is no longer serving as a non-employee member of the Board on the relevant payment date.
+Effective January 1, 2021, the retainers paid to non-employee directors for service on the Board and for service on each committee of the Board on which the director is a member are as follows:

-Annual Board Service Retainer All non-employee directors \$ 40,000 Non-executive Chairman of the Board (in addition to non-employee director service retainer above) \$ 60,000 Annual Committee Member Service Retainer Member of the Audit Committee \$ 8,000 Member of the Compensation Committee \$ 5,000 Member of the Nominating & Governance Committee \$ 3,750 Annual Committee Chair Service Retainer (in place of Annual Committee Member Service Retainer above): Chair of the Audit Committee \$ 16,000 Chair of the Compensation Committee \$ 10,000 Chair of the Nominating & Governance Committee \$ 7,500
+Annual Board Service Retainer

+All non-employee directors \$ 45,000

+Non-executive Chairman of the Board \$ 65,000

+Annual Committee Chair Service Retainer

+Chair of the Audit Committee \$ 16,000

+Chair of the Compensation Committee \$ 10,000

+Chair of the Nominating & Governance Committee \$ 7,500